jenniferbuz/sci_coding/lessons/lesson0/README.md

 #/
 ```

-Back at the root directory like expected.
-What do you think happens if we cd **..** from the root directory?
+Great!
+What do you think happens if we cd **..** while we are in the root directory?

 ```bash
 cd ..